Top Walks in Wairoa, Lake Waikaremoana, Morere and Mahia

 A walk in the Te Urewera forest, around Lake Waikaremoana, has to top the list of walks in Northern Hawke’s Bay!
 Lake Waikaremoana has a wealth of awesome walking tracks that we go into detail in 17 Stunning Lake Waikaremoana Walks, but one of the standout tracks is the Onepoto Caves Track.
 Situated on the side of the Te Urewera forest closest to Wairoa, the Onepoto Caves Track is full of wonderful rock features from caves to tunnels.
 There are also some views of Lake Waikaremoana thrown in there.
 If you were only to do one short walk around Lake Waikaremoana, then the Onepoto Caves caves is certainly a strong contender.

-Location: Just off State Highway 38 approximately 10km south of Aniwaniwa.
+Location: Just off State Highway 38 approximately 10km (6 miles) south of Aniwaniwa.

 2. Mangakawa Track (2h30mins Return)

 Delve into some of the most magnificently diverse rainforest on the North Island.
 The Mangakawa Track is a longer walking track in the Morere Springs Scenic Reserve, taking you along streams to waterfalls and small river gorges.
 The forest is full of nikau palm trees – you won’t find many tracks like it in New Zealand.
-For more walks in the Morere Scenic Reserve, see Wairoa – Guide for Backpackers.
+For more walks in the Morere Scenic Reserve, see our Wairoa Guide.

 Location: The track can be accessed from the main entrance of the Morere Springs Scenic Reserve and Hot Springs.
-The track is about 500m from State Highway 2.
+The track is about 500m (547 yards) from State Highway 2.

 3. Te Reinga Falls Scenic Reserve (5 Minutes One Way)